Python-SIP/sip/sphinx/c_api.rst

         the value of the typedef or ``NULL`` if there was no such typedef.

+.. c:function:: void sipSetDestroyOnExit(int destroy)

+    .. versionadded:: 4.14.7

+    When the Python interpreter exits it garbage collects those objects that it can.
+This means that any corresponding C++ instances and C structures owned by Python are destroyed.
+Unfortunately this happens in an unpredictable order and so can cause memory faults within the wrapped library.
+Calling this function with a value of zero disables the automatic destruction of C++ instances and C structures.

+    :param destroy:
+        non-zero if all C++ instances and C structures owned by Python should be destroyed when the interpreter exits.
+This is the default.

 .. c:type:: sipSimpleWrapper

     This is a C structure that represents a Python wrapped instance whose type